-Today, we are going to review the essential tips that every user must know if wanting to boost workflow performance.
+Today, we are going to review the essential tips and tricks that every user must know if wanting to boost workflow performance.
 Say goodbye to those sessions lasting more than half an hour per picture, and take your post-production skills to the next level!

 If, against all odds, you don’t wind up learning most of the shortcuts, don’t worry, there are other ways to achieve this.
-Simply buy an overlay for your laptop keyboard, and you will have every single shortcut displayed all time – this option, as far as I know, works only for Mac users, so if you work with Windows like I do, then stick to the first method and start wondering why you haven’t switched to Mac yet 🙂
+Simply buy an overlay for your laptop keyboard, and you will have every single shortcut displayed – this option, as far as I know, works only for Mac users, so if you work with Windows like I do, then stick to the first method and start wondering why you haven’t switched to Mac yet 🙂

 Several designer companies work hard to provide quality products that can make our post-production sessions as short as possible, while getting professional results.
 Presets and brushes are must-have tools for every dedicated Lightroom user, so the sooner you get used to applying them, the better your job is going to turn out.

 Another possibility is to get your very own preset with the parameters you use in your photo editing sessions, and the great thing is that they will stay there as long as you need to use them, as well as be available for use in the Library module for editing your pictures with the Quick Edit mode.

 As you can see, there are various ways for you to boost your performance inside Lightroom – it takes some dedication to master this versatile software while having fun in the process.
 Good luck and keep editing!